lukasPan/jest-reporter-simple-dispatcher/README.md

-# Simple jest reporter with data fetch
+# Simple jest reporter with post data

 This jest reporter sends all data it's received after all the test suites have been executed.
 There is [node-fetch](https://www.npmjs.com/package/node-fetch) dependecy in this project.
 Project is using `fetch` method for sending data to url defined by user.